 - Sea salt (Epsom would also work)

 Melt 2 tablespoons of cocoa butter in a medium glass bowl.
-I use a makeshift double broiler approach with the bowl sitting on top of a saucepan with a couple of inches of boiling water.
+I use a makeshift double boiler approach with the bowl sitting on top of a saucepan with a couple of inches of boiling water.
 You could also use a couple of quick bursts in the microwave.
 Remove from heat and add 2 tablespoons of almond oil.

 Pour in two cups of sea salt and stir until butter and oil are evenly distributed.
-Spread the salt out on cookie sheet and let it air dry.
+Spread the salt out on a cookie sheet and let it air dry.
 This will take about a day.

 Pour salt into test tubes with desired ingredients.
 Here are three variations I came up with, but anything goes!

-3 DIY Bath Salt Variations
+3 Moisturizing Bath Salt Recipe Variations

 Add a teaspoon of citrus zest or ground dried citrus peel + 10 drops of grapefruit essential oil

-My test tubes each held between 1/8 and 1/4 cup of salt so you can make several gift sets at once.
+My test tubes each held between ⅛ and ¼ cup of salt so you can make several gift sets at once.
 Tie the tubes together with a bit of twine and you're all set!